Lynch Canyon Open Space escape near San Francisco

 Slated to be a landfill, but protected due to public outcry, Lynch Canyon Open Space serves as an important green space between the cities of Fairfield and Vallejo in Northern California.
 It is located just north of Interstate 80 between American Canyon Road and Highway 12.

-Immediately adjacent to Interstate 80, between San Francisco and Sacramento or Lake Tahoe, California, there is a quiet and wonderful park that isn’t commonly known– Lynch Canyon Open Space, a part of the Solano Land Trust.
+Immediately adjacent to Interstate 80, between San Francisco and Sacramento, California, there is a quiet and wonderful park that isn’t commonly known– Lynch Canyon Open Space, a part of the Solano Land Trust.

-The HI Travel Tales team, needing a break during a drive to the San Francisco Bay Area recently, hopped off the freeway and, in less than five minutes, we found ourselves driving under I-80 and entering a world of peace, relaxation and restoration.
+The HI Travel Tales team, needing a break during a drive to the San Francisco Bay Area, hopped off the freeway and, in less than five minutes, we found ourselves driving under I-80 and entering a world of peace, relaxation and restoration.

 Open Friday through Monday year-round, the Lynch Canyon Open Space is owned and operated by the Land Trust in Solano County.
 Parking is $5 and supports the efforts of the land trust to protect and maintain the land for public use.